real-estate-agent

 In French: « La présente vente est faite sans garantie légale de qualité, aux risques et périls de l’acheteur quant au propriétaire actuel, mais la vente est avec garantie légale quant au propriétaires précédents. »

-Should you have questions or comments, please refer to the comments section at the bottom of the page.
+The information in these articles is summary.
+Should you have questions, comments or wish to discuss further, please refer to the comments section at the bottom of the page or contact me directly.
 As well, to view past articles, click here.

-Next article: Inspection
+Next article: The inspection

 State of the market